 Description of Program

-La Salle University’s Speech-Language-Hearing Science Program offers a Master of Science in Speech-Language Pathology for students who have an undergraduate degree in communication sciences and disorders, speech-language pathology, audiology, or speech-language-hearing science.
+La Salle University’s Department of Communication Sciences and Disorders offers a Master of Science in Speech-Language Pathology for students who have an undergraduate degree in communication sciences and disorders, speech-language pathology, audiology, or speech-language-hearing science.
 In addition, those students with an undergraduate degree in a related field can pursue the master’s degree after completing prerequisite courses.
 See www.lasalle.edu/schools/cpcs/content.php?section=post_bac_certificates&group=preslp&page=index for information about La Salle University’s PreSLP Program.

 Speech-language pathologists care for patients of all ages and cultural backgrounds with communication and swallowing disorders.
 Speech-language pathologists assess, treat, and help to prevent speech, language, cognitive communication, voice, swallowing, fluency, and related disorders.